exratione/thywill/README.md

   * Inheriting from the Application class on the server
   * Inheriting from the ApplicationInterface class on the client
-  * Writing a suitable main Thywill configuration file
+  * Writing a Thywill configuration file that defines which components Thywill uses
   * Writing templates and CSS to define the user interface
-  * Defining the manifest of resources for initial delivery to the client
+  * Creating a manifest of resources for initial delivery to the client
   * Cloning and customizing a launch script

 Beyond this minimum, a Thywill application can contain any arbitrary code.
 It